How far will Putin go – and how far will America go to stop him?

 No one can possibly know for sure what's next.
 But "Sunday Morning" senior contributor Ted Koppel turned to four people whose life experience and accumulated expertise gives their opinions special weight.

-Nina Khrushcheva, great-granddaughter of Nikita Khrushchev, defected (that was the term in those days) when Russia was known as the Soviet Union.
+Nina Khrushcheva, great-granddaughter of Nikita Khrushchev, came to study in America when Russia was known as the Soviet Union.
 She's now a professor of international affairs at the New School in New York, but still has close ties to the country where she was born.

 "People are being fired for speaking against the war," she told Koppel.
 "My niece just got arrested in the center of Moscow.
 She was just walking.
 And because she's young, the police assumed that she must be protesting against the war.
 She would just get arrested."